-After God redeems us from a bad situation, answers a prayer we’ve been praying for years, and things are looking bright and positive, praising Him easily follows.
-Months after the good and miraculous things happen, have we forgotten what God did for us?
-Are we trying to make things happen on our own rather than waiting for God’s plan to unfold?
+We readily praise God after He redeems us from a bad situation or answers a prayer we’ve been praying for years.
+Months after the miraculous things happen, though, do we forget the good things God did for us?
+Are we trying to make things happen on our own rather than waiting for His plan to unfold?

 When God parted the Red Sea, He knew each path the Israelites would take after that day.
-As the people praised Him, God knew they would quickly forget what He did for them.
+As the people praised Him, God knew they would quickly forget what He had done for them.

 God knew in advance the hurt and rejection people would cause Him, but that didn’t change the way He treated or loved them.

-He is more patient, forgiving, and caring than any of us could ever be.
+Our Father is more patient, forgiving, and caring than any of us ever could be.